nwillc/vplugin/README.md

 vplugin
 =======

-Gradle plugin to report newer versions of dependencies
+Gradle plugin to report newer versions of dependencies.